topherhunt/cheatsheets/unix/rsync_music.md

 Thanks to https://excessivelyadequate.com/posts/swinsian.html

+- Quit Swinsian on both machines.
+- Quit any VPN on both machines.
-- Source MBP: Quit Swinsian.
-Open System Prefs -> Sharing -> Remote Login.
+- Destination: Open System Prefs -> Sharing -> Remote Login.
 Enable it and check the IP for ssh'ing into that machine.
-- Destination MBP: Quit Swinsian

 ## Syncing FROM local TO a remote destination